Nursing BSN

 Students Enrolled in the Pre-licensure BSN Track

-1. A course grade of “C+” (77%) or higher is required in all NUR, INT courses.
+1. A student must achieve a course grade of “C+” (77%) or higher for all required NUR and INT major courses.

 Minimum Examination Grade Policy for Students Enrolled in the Pre-licensure BSN Track